compneuro-ncu/reproducible-neuroimaging/docs/source/bids.rst

 --------------------------------------------

-*Figure 1.* Illustration of a BIDS structured dataset.: BIDS is a format for standardizing and describing outputs of neuroimaging experiments, as you can see on the left, in a way that is intuitive to understand and easy to use with existing analysis tools, on the right.
-(Gorgolewski et al., 2016a)
+*Figure 1.* From unstructured data (*left*) to a BIDS-structured dataset (*right*).

-To understand the organization of files and their format, just refer to the `BIDS documentation <https://bids-specification.readthedocs.io/en/stable/02-common-principles.html>`_.
+To understand the organization of files and their format, refer to the `BIDS documentation <https://bids-specification.readthedocs.io/en/stable/02-common-principles.html>`_.

 Create a BIDS compatible dataset
 ---------------------------------

-The whole process of creating a BIDS compatible dataset was described by the authors (Gorgolewski et al. 2016) and mapped below for information purposes.
+Here we summarize the steps necessary to create a BIDS-compatible dataset as described by `Gorgolewski et al., 2016 <https://www.nature.com/articles/sdata201644>`_.

 1. **Convert DICOM files to NIfTI**